AdamayB/AdamayB/README.md

 ### Hello There! 👋
 I am an Electronics and Computer Engineering student from India.
-I am a Robotics and Deep Learning enthusiast.
+I am a Robotics and Machine Learning enthusiast.
 <br>
-- 🌱 I’m currently learning Deep Learning, TensorFlow, Arduino, OpenCV
+- 🌱 I’m currently learning Machine Learning, TensorFlow, Arduino, OpenCV
 - 📫 How to reach me: adamaybhardwaj@gmail.com
 - 😄 Pronouns: He/Him
 </br>